Graham's Variety and Perverse Sheaves on the Nilpotent Cone: Some Irreducible Components of Graham's Fibers in Type

-Define $\sA_x := \hB \w \hB \cap \mu^{-1}(x)$ where $\hB \w \hB$ is the Schubert cell associated to $\w$.
-For any $w \in \W$, we will denote by $\Phi_{w}$ the set of positive roots for $B$ that become negative under the action of $w$.
-For any $x \in \sN$, we will let $\Phi_x$ be the positive roots for $B$ whose vectors appear as summands when $x$ is decomposed as the sum of root vectors.
-We will denote by $\Phi_{w,x}$ the subset of $\Phi_{w}$ whose elements can be viewed as a sum of a root in $\Phi_{w}$ and a root in $\Phi_x$.
-We have chosen $\hB$ and $Y_P^{Tym}$ such that Tymoczko's Theorem 22 and Theorem 24 in \cite{Tymoczko} can be phrased as follows in the special case that the Hessenberg space is $\Lie \hB$ and the corresponding Hessenberg variety is $\Bx$.
+For any $w \in \W$, we will denote by $\Phi_{w}$ the set of positive roots for $B$ that become negative under the action of $w^{-1}$.
+For any $u \in \sN$, we will let $\Phi_u$ be the positive roots for $B$ whose vectors appear as summands when $u$ is decomposed as the sum of root vectors.
+We will denote by $\Phi_{w,u}$ the subset of $\Phi_{w}$ whose elements can be viewed as a sum of a collection of roots in $\Phi_{w}$ and a root in $\Phi_u$.
+We have chosen $\hB$ and $Y_P^{Tym}$ such that the relevant parts of Tymoczko's Corollary 6.3 in \cite{TymLin} can be phrased as follows in the special case that the Hessenberg space is $\Lie \hB$ and the corresponding Hessenberg variety is $\mu^{-1}(\overline{x})$.